emacsmirror/csv2ledger/README.md

 The first of these is `c2l-account-holder`.
 This should be a string or regular expression that matches your name, whatever your bank puts in the CSV file when you receive money, i.e., when you are the payee.
 This is used by `csv2ledger` to determine what to use as the title of a transaction.
 If you are the payee, it uses the sender, otherwise it uses the payee.

-Second, you should set `c2l-fallback-account`.
+Second, you may also want to set `c2l-fallback-account`.
 This is the account used as the target account when `csv2ledger` cannot determine a target account.
 This can be, but does not have to be a true ledger account.
-You can set it to e.g., `"TODO"`, so that after converting a CSV file you can go through the resulting ledger entries and search for the ones where you still need to provide a target account.
+You can set it to e.g., `"Expenses:TODO"`, so that after converting a CSV file you can go through the resulting ledger entries and search for the ones where you still need to provide a target account.

 If you do not set `c2l-fallback-account`, conversion of a CSV file will not be entirely automatic: each time `csv2ledger` cannot determine a target account itself (as described below), it will ask you for one.
 If you prefer this method of operation, leave `c2l-fallback-account` unset.

 The option `c2l-accounts-file` can be set to the path of a ledger file containing account declarations.
 Although `ledger-cli` does not require this, it is good style to define your accounts in a ledger file.
-Doing so and pointing `c2l-account-file` to it means that whenever `csv2ledger` asks you for an account, it uses completion.
+Doing so and pointing `c2l-account-file` to it means that whenever `csv2ledger` asks you for an account, it offers your accounts for completion, which saves typing and ensures that you don't make typos in your account names..

 If you have set these options, you are basically good to go. `csv2ledger` will convert a CSV file to ledger entries without complaining.
-However, target accounts will not be set automatically, so you will either have a lot of correcting to do, or you are being pestered by Emacs at every transaction.
+However, you will either have the same target account in each transaction, which is probably not what you want, or Emacs will ask you at every transaction which target account to use.
+To make this a bit less cumbersome, you can have Emacs try to recognise the target account automatically.

 ## Automatic target account recognition ##

 The automatic target account recognition in `csv2ledger` is admittedly fairly simple, but it works well for me.
 Essentially, it just checks for the presence of certain strings in an entry's fields.
 Each search string is associated with a ledger account.
 The first string that is found provides the target account.

-To set this up, you first need to create a TSV file containing match strings and ledger accounts:
+To set this up, you first need to create a TSV (tab-separated values) file containing match strings and ledger accounts:

 ```
 aldi          Expenses:Groceries